-Udacity Front End Nanodegree Syllabus
+Udacity Front End Web Developer Nanodegree Syllabus

 Course 1: CSS and website layout

-This course consists of lessons that include an introduction to HTML CSS and a Flexbox.
+This course consists of lessons that include an introduction to HTML CSS and Flexbox.
 Here you will create a website with HTML and then style it with CSS and other responsive layouts.

 As discussed earlier, this course is designed keeping in mind that you are already familiar with HTML and CSS.
 Here you have to position website elements, modify website typography and troubleshoot any issue that comes with stylesheets.
 In this course, you will learn to create a responsive layout where you will design a varied web page layout for different screen sizes

-When a page is resized it becomes challenging to change the layout and style.
-Hence to overcome this, you will be taught how to observe and create breakpoints on a website.
+When a page is resized, it becomes challenging to change the layout and style.
+Hence, to overcome this, you will be taught how to observe and create breakpoints on a website.

 Project one: Create a styled blog website